-In summary, among all the searches discussed in this chapter, which summarized in table X, it is observed that the discovery potential is primarily constrained by the detector kinematics for s-channel SUSY production.
+In summary, among all the searches discussed in this chapter, which summarized in Table IX, it is observed that the discovery potential is primarily constrained by the detector kinematics for s-channel SUSY production.
 However, when a supersymmetric particle can be produced via the t-channel or when an off-shell supersymmetric particle is produced via the s-channel, it is possible to break through the collision energy limits and probe heavier supersymmetric particles.
 Furthermore, for most of the studies presented below, the results are based on a center-of-mass energy of 240 GeV.
 A dedicated search for light smuons and staus extended this study to 360 GeV, reflecting an increase in sensitivity.
 A similar conclusion of enhanced sensitivity is expected for other searches when the center-of-mass energy reaches 360 GeV.
+CEPC is an excellent discovery machine for light SUSY particles, especially has absolutely advantage at compressed scenarios with small mass splitting between NLSP and LSP compared with LHC, as shown in Figure 66.